kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Select a prompt-completion format
 =================================

-   *"If you can dodge a wrench, you can dodge a ball."*
+   *"If you can dodge a wrench, you can dodge a ball!"*

    -- Patches

-With CAPPr, your job is to write up your classification task as a string with three
+With CAPPr, your job is to write up your classification task as a prompt-completion formatted string:
-components:

 .. code:: python